 Component-based architecture strives to enhance component reuse.
 The components are self-deployable binary units that encapsulate functionality.

-Speaking of the latest JS trends and front-end development in general, we could not omit to tell about an open-source platform called Bit.
+Speaking of the latest JS trends and front-end development in general, we could not omit talking about an open-source platform called Bit.
 It is a great tool for sharing, storing, and organizing web components from any project.
 It helps increase code reusability and collaborate on separate components.

 Advantages of component-based architecture